haltingstate/cx/README.md

 cx flow control
 ===============

+for statement:
-There is only for.
-There is no while, until
+- There is only for.
+There is no while, until, not for.
+- parens are optional.
+- Semicolons are only needed for seperating statements
+- := infers type

+Note: replace ":= range" with "in"

 ```
 //while loop